SnipeHub/rustprojects/README.md

 # Some helpful RUST commands

-`rustc` - this command will compile your main.rs source file, this is used for more simple programs
+`rustc` - this command will compile your main.rs source file, this is used for more simple programs.
+Example: "rustc main.rs" this will compile it, then you would
+        type ./main to run the application.

 `rustup` - this will update your rust install, if you have installed on Linux from your distro's maintained repo, not necessary to run.